JordanPickles/computer-vision-rock-paper-scissors/README.md

                     break

 # This fuction intialises the game and provides logic to determine the winner on a first to 3 wins basis
 def game():
+    """
+    This function runs the game of rock, paper, scissors.
+It creates an instance of the Game class and calls the game_intro() method to display an introduction screen with instructions.
+    Then it enters a while loop that will run the game until either the computer or the user wins 3 rounds.
+    The function uses the get_computer_choice(), get_user_choice() and get_winner() methods from the Game class to determine the winner of each round.
+    It also uses the result_report() method to display the results of the round.
+    The function uses the 'cv2' module to handle the windows and the 'time' module to handle the timers.
+    The function breaks the loop and return nothing once the game is completed.
+    """
     computer_wins = 0
     user_wins = 0
     game1 = Game(computer_wins, user_wins) # Initalises the class